-In April, Appointee Tours may be offered to provide an opportunity for Appointees and their families to visit the Academy in order to gain an understanding of the environment and envision themselves as cadets.
-These one-day tours are at the expense of the Appointee, but allow for the opportunity to interact with Air Force Academy personnel more specifically on what is entailed in cadet life and how to prepare for BCT.
-Appointees will receive information regarding these tours when they are offered.
-If Appointee Tours are not an option, or do not coincide with the Appointee's schedule, please consider attending one of our campus tours.
+In April, virtual Appointee events will be offered to provide an opportunity for Appointees and their families to gain an understanding of the USAFA environment and the cadet opportunities.
+These virtual events include information on cadet life, how to prepare for and what to expect during Basic Cadet Training, and what steps to expect after you accept your appointment.
+Appointees will receive invitations to these virtual events once the dates are finalized.
+If the Appointee event offerings don't fit into your schedule, please consider attending one of our campus virtual tours.
 Although campus tours also include admissions application information, there are many opportunities to ask questions of a cadet or recent graduate, and to see the campus.